The Adult Sensory Support Team

 What we can do for people with hearing impairment?

 We have social workers with special communication skills to work with deaf, deafened and hard of hearing people and their families.
 They provide information and services to help people live as independently as possible.

-inform you about welfare rights and disability benefits including Disability Living Allowance and help you to complete the paperwork
+- inform you about welfare rights and disability benefits including Personal Independence Payment and help you to complete the paperwork

-put you in contact with advocacy services where independent help is required
+- put you in contact with advocacy services when independent help is required

 We can also help you:

 - if you have problems caring for children

 - if you have problems with your housing and where you live